Skip to main content

 Correspondent: The Michigan Public Service Company was a private company that provided electricity to a number of rural communities in western Michigan.
 Consolidated from 1890s predecessors in 1923 and incorporated in 1927, it had an office in Ludington, Michigan.
 It had only been providing power to Idlewild since 1929.

-1. Ludington, Michigan, is a former lumber town and port city located on Lake Michigan's eastern shore, about 40 miles west of Idlewild, Michigan, where the Chesnutt family was spending its summer.
-It attracted tourists to the Lake Michigan beaches, inland lakes, and forests of the area as early as the 1890s. [back]
+1. Ludington, Michigan, is a former lumber town and port city located on Lake Michigan's eastern shore, about 40 miles west of Idlewild, Michigan, where the Chesnutt family spent summers.
+It attracted tourists to the Lake Michigan beaches, inland lakes, and area forests as early as the 1890s. [back]

 2. Starting in 1922, the Chesnutts spent every summer until Chesnutt's death in Idlewild, in Lake County, Michigan, about 380 miles northwest of Cleveland.
 Idlewild was a popular lakeside resort for hundreds of Black families from the urban Midwest from the 1910s to the 1960s, when racism excluded them from many resort towns.
 In the spring of 1924, Chesnutt purchased a plot of land, where he had a summer home built in 1925. [back]